IODevBlue/DesignColors/README.md

 This is a library that provides a Singleton class containing default colors specified in the:
 - [Material Color System](https://material.io/design/color/the-color-system.html#color-theme-creation).
 - Flat Design Color system used in web design.
+- Official colors for several mainstream companies: Google, Twitter, Instagram, YouTube etc.

 It provides helper methods for selecting random colors in any of these coloring systems.

 Uses
 ----
+Use DesignColors:
-Use DesignColors when you specifically need to work with Material or Flat Design Colors in Kotlin code.
+- When you specifically need to work with Material or Flat Design Colors in Kotlin code.
+- When you need to reference design colors mainstream apps for personal purposes.

+This is a singleton class and can directly be copied into your project module.

 Material Design Colors
 ----------------------